pittisunilkumar3/nibog_be/document/employee.md

 ---

 ## Notes
 - Default superadmin is created automatically on migration.
 - Passwords are hashed using bcryptjs.
 - JWT token expires in 24 hours.
 - Change `JWT_SECRET` in `.env` for production security.
+- All employee-related database logic is now handled in `model/employeeModel.js` for better code organization and maintainability.